lifeomic/react-native-sdk/UPGRADING.md

 - To _avoid_ including the `LifeOmic-Account` header, you can specify an empty string for the header value, like so: `'LifeOmic-Account': ''`.
 When that empty string is provided, the header will be removed from the request.

+### 9.x -> 10.x

+- The `InviteProvider` is rendered in a different location, and does not render it's children while there is a pending invite.

+- `usePendingInvite` no longer returns the "last accepted id".

+- The `react-query` cache is now cleared when an invite is accepted.